agroce/naucs499sp20/README.md

 More to come, see syllabi here for overview of topics, flow of the class

-Office hours TBA
+Office hours Wednesday 8:00am-9:00am

-first reading, to prepare yourselves: https://www.usenix.org/system/files/1311_05-08_mickens.pdf
+First reading, to prepare yourselves: https://www.usenix.org/system/files/1311_05-08_mickens.pdf

 CLASS 1: General Overview of Class